wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 #### Load Sample

- - Import an example .fbx model that is included with the plugin:
+ - Import an example .fbx model that is included with the plugin, and applies the same transformations that **Import FFXIV .fbx File** does.
+Useful if you need to quickloy compare and diagnose your own .fbx file vs one I created for testing:
     - AuRa Female
     - Elezen Female
     - Hrothgar Male